 3. Invest in a professionally written CV

 This is the one part of your job hunt where you can leave the hard work to someone else.
-A professional CV writer will work with you to identify your relevant experience, skills, achievements and qualifications, and then produce a well-formatted document that emphasises your employability ‒ not just to human recruiters but also to the automated CV-scanning software that they use.
-These experts make sure that your CV is tailored to the type of roles on your hit-list whilst minimising information that could weaken your candidacy.
+Working with a professional CV writer will enable you to identify your relevant experience, skills, achievements, and qualifications, and then produce a well-formatted document that emphasises your employability ‒ not just to human recruiters but also to the automated CV-scanning software that they use.
+These experts make sure that your CV is tailored to the type of roles on your hit-list, whilst minimising information that could weaken your candidacy.
 Working with a professional can also boost your confidence, as they'll emphasise the positive qualities and attributes which are often hard to see in yourself.

 4. Update your LinkedIn profile

-Now is the perfect time to ensure that your LinkedIn profile is up to date and presenting the very best version of you.
+Now is the perfect time to ensure that you're following LinkedIn profile best practices during the job search and presenting the very best version of you.
 If you don't already have one – get one!
-It's free and provides many benefits for the job seeker, including networking potential, job adverts and access to industry groups.
-When you're confident that the summary, work experience, education and skills on your profile are job-hunt ready, add as many people as possible to your network.
+It's free and provides many benefits for the job seeker, including networking potential, live job adverts, and access to industry groups.
+When you're confident that the summary, work experience, education, and skills on your profile are job-hunt ready, add as many people as possible to your network.
 Don't forget to ask for recommendations and endorsements from colleagues.
 LinkedIn is a vital job-search tool these days – and with a strong enough profile you could even get headhunted!

 5. Muster your network

-Research shows that up to 85 per cent of all jobs are filled through networking.
-Now that you've identified your objectives, written your elevator pitch, purchased a professionally written CV and polished your LinkedIn profile, you're in the perfect position to hit up your network.
-Your LinkedIn connections are the obvious place to start, but don't forget your wider network.
+Research shows that up to 85% of all jobs are filled through networking.
+Now that you've identified your objectives, written your elevator pitch, purchased a professionally written CV, and polished your LinkedIn profile, you're in the perfect position to hit up your network.
+Your LinkedIn connections are the obvious place to start, but don't forget your wider network too.
 Friends, family, neighbours, clients, contacts from your hobbies, local networking groups, social media networks, even current and former colleagues who (inexplicably!) aren't on LinkedIn – they're all a valuable source of information and introductions.